snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 The architecture is defined by the application framework [tsl2.nano.common](../tsl2.nano.common/nano.common.html).
 The data and service layer is defined by [tsl2.nano.serviceaccess](../tsl2.nano.sericeaccess/nano.serviceaccess.html).

 <img src="https://sourceforge.net/p/tsl2nano/code/ci/master/tree/tsl2.nano.h5/doc/nano-h5-overview.png"/>

+The base for the model is any JPA-provider, the presentation of entity-beans will be configured through xml (using simple-xml as xml-persister and prefilling the beans with usable defaults).
+The presentation follows the projector pattern.

 #### Model Driven Architecture (MDA))